Lee245/ConnectFour/README.md

 - Introduce a Token class; that would make it easier to:
   - Get the coordinates of where it was placed (especially the row); don’t need to get things after that.
 - Rewrite the whole thing in a sane (i.e., non-Microsoft) language like Python.
 Using numpy could simplify some things such as checking the win condition by using slicing.
+- Abstract the game state

 ## Features
 - Implement a more competitive AI.
-- Implement a proper UI
+- Implement a *proper* UI